commons-app/commons-app.github.io/README.md

-# Landing page for Wikimedia Commons Mobile App Bootstrap Version
+# Landing page for Wikimedia Commons Mobile App

-This is my version of the landing page for the [Wikimedia Commons Mobile App](https://github.com/commons-app/apps-android-commons), created for Bootstrap.
+This is the landing page for the [Wikimedia Commons Mobile App](https://github.com/commons-app/apps-android-commons).
+You can visit it at: https://commons-app.github.io/

 ## Contributing

 Contributions are welcome.
 Please make sure your changes work on small screens.
-Everything is indented with tabs.
+Currently Boostrap v4 alpha is being used.